What is Organic Wool?

 What Are the Disadvantages of Organic Wool?

 The disadvantages of wool are few and far between, but they are worth mentioning here.
 For example:

 Woolmark certified wool is organic.
 Woolmark certified wool is not necessarily a guarantee of it being 100% pure, but it does show that the sheep's life was at least free from chemicals and other harmful substances.

-Buying organic wool bedding is a great way to help the environment and your own health.
-Organic wool is a natural, environmentally-friendly material that has many benefits.
+Buying organic wool bedding with organic certification is a great way to help the environment and your own health.
+Wool is a natural, environmentally-friendly material that has many benefits.